likstanov/xray-logger/README.md

 # proxy_set_header X-Real-IP $remote_addr;
 TRUST_PROXY=false

-# openssl rand -base64 32
+# secret code generated using openssl rand -base64 32 (it must be the same on the server and the client)
 ENCRYPTION_KEY_BASE64=JeQ7i6EsZE58Z16v6LjhPstC742uAhePd6L42eHNfaA=

 # data for initialization and connection to the database